 As you know there are many different DIY projects that you can undertake on your own at home.
 From tiling to decorating, and even blockwork.
 However, you need to carry out these in a safe manner.
 So, before you start a new DIY project, you want to ensure that you plan ahead.
-On all our basic first aid training Cork scene safe is thought to students.
+On all our basic emergency first aid Midleton scene safe is thought to students.
 DIY scenes at home are no different.

 Why You Need To Plan Ahead

 When you are planning your next DIY project, you need to carefully think about the tools and protection gear that you need to use to protect yourself.
 You should also consider how you move stuff.
 If you have undertaken a Manual handling course in Cork you ll know exactly what I am talking about.
 When you don’t consider all this, you may end up injured.
 From white finger to tendonitis, trigger finger, carpal tunnel syndrome, among so many others.
 In order to prevent this the following should be considered: